vmware-tanzu/tanzu-dev-portal/content/practices/event-storming-process-modelling/index.md

 ---
 ## How to Use this Method
-This is formally a grammar/notation for modelling Processes and Software, that has evolved from the application of [Event Storming](https://www.eventstorming.com/) by its founder Alberto Brandolini.
+This is formally a grammar/notation for modelling Processes and Software, that has evolved from the application of [EventStorming](https://www.eventstorming.com/) by its founder Alberto Brandolini.
 Traditionally it was indistinguishable from EventStorming, however its evolution has lead to Process Modelling becoming its own phase in the EventStorming methodology.

 While the formal method is best used for identifying large complex high level processes, the general principals and grammar of Process Modelling have been adopted successfully to discover or validate workflows and pipelines at much smaller scales and through existing systems.